-Here is a listing of our ministries related to worship.
-If you are interested in any of these ministries, please contact email@example.com
+Here is information on our ministries.
+If you are interested in any of these ministries, please contact firstname.lastname@example.org

 Acolytes serve at the Altar during the 10:00 Sunday Eucharist and all other special Eucharist services as deemed by the Rector.
 Children are instructed in their duties, by the Rector.
 They serve on a rotating schedule.
 Please speak to the Rector if you are interested in this important ministry.